yext/search-core/docs/answers-core.verticalsearchrequest.offset.md

 ## VerticalSearchRequest.offset property

-The result offset which allows for fetching more results with the same query
+The result offset which allows for fetching more results with the same query.

 <b>Signature:</b>